rkurniawati/mpiC/README.md

-# Java Open MPI Notebook
+# C Open MPI Notebook

 You can open this notebook in Google Colab or Binder using one the links below and start working on the examples.